sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_snowflake_keypair_rotation/security_snowflake_keypair_rotation.md

 -- Change Role to ACCOUNTADMIN
 USE ROLE ACCOUNTADMIN;

--- Resume default warehouse to use:
+-- Resume default warehouse to use (if it is not running):
 ALTER WAREHOUSE COMPUTE_WH RESUME;

 -- Set the compute_wh as active: